Updated: February 6, 2026

-Assisted living in Portugal allows retirees to enjoy a high quality of life, access top amenities, and benefit from the excellent healthcare options that retirement housing and assisted living communities offer to residents.
+Assisted living in Portugal allows retirees to enjoy a high quality of life, access top amenities, and benefit from excellent healthcare.

-Assisted living in Portugal offers a range of housing options, from luxury retirement communities to more basic residential homes, often with a focus on integrating into the local culture and enjoying a comfortable lifestyle.
+Assisted living in Portugal offers a range of housing options, from luxury senior living communities with English-speaking care to more basic residential homes, often with a focus on integrating into the local culture and enjoying a comfortable lifestyle.

-In this article, we’ll delve into what assisted living is, why consider Portugal, and the types of senior living options.
-Plus, we’ll delve into the top locations to consider in the country.
+In this article, we provide insights into what assisted living is, why consider Portugal, the types of senior living options, and the best locations.

 What is senior living and assisted living?

-Senior living refers to housing and care options that are specifically designed to cater to the needs of older adults, usually over the age of 65.
+Senior living: Senior living refers to housing and care options that are specifically designed to cater to the needs of older adults, usually over the age of 65, with assisted living requiring more hands-on support.

 Other Types of Senior Living Options in Portugal